 You may also qualify for even more benefits through your local Ryan White Program, including lower monthly premiums or out-of-pocket costs for prescription drugs.
 Find a Ryan White program near you to learn more about your options.

-If you experience any form of discrimination, you should file a complaint with the Office for Civil Rights and let us know at firstname.lastname@example.org.
+If you experience any form of discrimination, you should contact a legal organization at http://bit.ly/2hHkLxi and let us know at firstname.lastname@example.org.
 It can be frustrating to file a complaint, but this is especially important given the lack of clarity about what must be covered.
 The more complaints, the more likely we are to get more guidance in the future.